open/close all folders

 - In Devon Monk's Allie Beckstrom book Magic to the Bone, Allie comments on how she does not have them, sleeping on the drive to a friend's, escaping a city where she's suspected of murdering her father.

-- In Jack Campbell's The Lost Fleet novel Invicible, Geary's Bad Dreams are mixed with this; he tells Desjani that he dreamed of her death.
+- In John Hemry's The Lost Fleet novel Invicible, Geary's Bad Dreams are mixed with this; he tells Desjani that he dreamed of her death.
 She tells him that His Heart Will Go On will be his duty.

 - In Wen Spencer's Tinker, she suffers them regularly, a mix of current events tossed up with a dream maze.

 - Also by Wen Spencer, in A Brother's Price the Princess Rennsaeler has been having Bad Dreams about the theater explosion that killed her husband and older sisters.
 When she falls in love with Jerin, she starts dreaming that he's there too.

 - In Homer's Iliad, he uses an anxiety dream of being unable to flee when chased, or unable to pursue when chasing, as a metaphor for Achilles's chase after Hector, where Hector couldn't get away, and Achilles could not catch him.

 - In Patricia A. McKillip's "The Kelpie" Wilding suggests that Emma is sleeping poorly because of these; a future of matrimony and children will give her little chance to paint.